an1245/falco-plugin-salesforce/README.md

 The plugin is integrated into Salesforce as a Connected App using the Client Credentials Flow.
 The Client Credentials Flow method requires you to provide a *Consumer Key*, *Consumer Secret* and *SFDC Login URL* to the plugin which it uses to authenticate.
 You can find out more about using Client Credentials Flow for API authentication here: [Using the Client Credentials Flow for Easier API Authentication](https://developer.salesforce.com/blogs/2023/03/using-the-client-credentials-flow-for-easier-api-authentication)

 ### Creating a Connected App
 The first step to getting the plugin integrated is to create a Salesforce Connected App.
-NOTE: the user account that you configure the Connect App to *Run As* must have the **View Real-Time Event Monitoring Data** permission
+**NOTE**: the user account that you configure the Connect App to *Run As* must have the **View Real-Time Event Monitoring Data** permission

 1. Follow the steps in this document to create a Salesforce Connected app with oAuth Client Credentials Flow:
 [Configure a Connected App for the OAuth 2.0 Client Credentials Flow](https://help.salesforce.com/s/articleView?id=sf.ev_relay_create_connected_app.htm&type=5)